gregorias/Blog/_posts/2015-03-07-lessons-in-writing-and-testing-an-audio-modem-in-python.markdown

 title:  "Lessons in writing and testing an audio modem in Python"
 date:   2015-03-07 16:00:00
 uses_mathjax: true
-tags: blog mathematics programming ft
+tags: blog cython python programming fft dsp
+category: computer science
 ---
 In one of my current prototype projects I need to encode voice into binary data and then later transfer it through a voice channel like Skype.
 This forced me